 The Chase Sapphire Preferred® Card could be a strong contender compared to the United Quest℠ Card.
 With a lower annual fee of $95 versus the $250 annual fee for the Quest card, the Sapphire card has great points earning potential including 5X total points on all travel purchased through the Chase Ultimate Rewards® portal; 3X points on dining, including eligible delivery services and takeout; 3X points on online grocery purchases (excluding Target, Walmart and wholesale clubs); 3X points on select streaming services; 2X points on travel purchases; and 1X point on all other purchases.

-The welcome bonus for the Chase Sapphire Preferred® Card is notable because when redeemed for travel it is worth as much as $1,250.
-New cardholders can earn 100,000 bonus points once spending $4,000 on purchases in the first three months from account opening.
+The welcome bonus for the Chase Sapphire Preferred® Card is notable because when redeemed for travel through the Chase portal it is worth as much as $750.
+New cardholders can earn 60,000 bonus points once spending $4,000 on purchases in the first three months from account opening.